Clovis, New Mexico: Post-secondary education

 For post-secondary education, there is one community college, Clovis Community College (CCC).
 Eastern New Mexico University is the nearest university, located 20 mi south in Portales.

 In popular culture

-The city served as the principal filming location for the 2016 movie Hell or High Water, which began shooting in May 2015.
-Three locations in the city were used as banks in the film; the local Suddenlink office at 1106 N Main Street (used in the opening scenes), the Western Bank branch at 901 Pile Street, and an unused, former bank at 2108 N Main Street.
-A local restaurant, Bill's Jumbo Burger at 2113 N Main Street, was also used in the movie.
+The city served as the principal filming location for the 2016 feaure film Hell or High Water, which began shooting in May 2015.
+Three locations in the city were used as banks in the film; the local Suddenlink office at 1106 N Main Street (used in the opening scenes), the Western Bank branch at 901 Pile Street, and an unused, former bank at 2108 N. Main Street.
+A local restaurant, Bill's Jumbo Burger at 2113 N. Main Street, was also used in the movie.

 Infrastructure

 Health care

 Plains Regional Medical Center is the primary hospital serving Clovis.
 It is part of the Presbyterian Healthcare Services based in Albuquerque.